 Prepping Synthetic Fibers (Microfiber, Pocket Diapers or Shells with microfleece or suede cloth linings)

-These should be washed separately from your other cloth diapers and other new diapers that aren’t natural fibers.
+These should be washed separately at least once from your other cloth diapers and other new diapers that aren’t natural fibers.
 This is because there is a natural residue or oil that these naturally grown fibers contain.
-If initially washed with other diapers the residue will deposit on them and possibly reduce absorbency.
-You should wash with a small amount of detergent at least 3 times separately.
-(This means no throwing any shells or synthetic fiber inserts in!)
+If initially washed with other diapers the residue could deposit on them and possibly reduce absorbency.
+You can either do this by washing them on their own if you have enough to make a load or you can just throw them in with your regular clothing laundry (this is good when you have just a few things to prep).
+Just no using fabric softener in those loads.
+After that first wash, they are fine to be washed with your regular cloth diaper laundry.

 This is not an exact science.
 You will not know the exact moment when all of your diapers have reached their maximum absorbency.
 If something is new and you use it and it leaks, just wash it a few more times.
 Chances are it just isn’t quite there yet.
 But if you have washed something more than 8-10 times and it still leaks, something else might be the cause.
 Check out this link to see if there is another solution for you.